 The following screen graphically indicates how the night has been.
 The circle would be completed if you reached the recommended 8 hours of sleep.
 It also assesses how much sleep has been real and whether there has been continuity or too much restlessness.

 The application will ask us how we slept to add it to the sleep feedback screen.

 Of course, you can view the data on a weekly basis to see trends.

 In general, all athletes forget that rest is just as important as training, and that resting properly is crucial to better performance in training, to recover from exertion, and to stay in shape.

-The new sleep tracking feature of the Polar M430 is quite good, not only in correctly recording the time of going to sleep or waking up, but in presenting it in an easy to understand way.
-Of course I can't guarantee that when it says I've had a restless dream, I wasn't "present" to witness it.
-But the important thing is that the information provided is easy to digest by the average user, and I think Polar has done that by showing the information very clearly.
+The new Polar M430's sleep tracking is quite good.
+Not only in correctly recording the times of going to sleep or waking up, but in presenting it in a way that is easy to understand.
+Of course I can't guarantee that when it says I had a restless sleep I did, I wasn't "present" to attest to it.
+But the important thing is that the information provided is easy to digest for the average user, and I think Polar has done that by showing the information in a very clear way.

 Polar M430 optical pulse sensor

 Without a doubt, the main novelty of the Polar M430 is its optical pulse sensor.